-Welcome to the twelfth volume of the Journal of Greco-Roman Christianity and Judaism.
+Welcome to the 13th volume of the Journal of Greco-Roman Christianity and Judaism.
 Though we have accepted a number of excellent articles, we are welcoming further high quality submissions.
 The journal is pleased to be getting ever-increasing recognition for making a positive contribution to scholarship in the area of Greco-Roman Christianity and Judaism.

 As the articles included in previous volumes indicate, the scope of this journal remains broad, with articles welcome on many areas of relevance to the journal’s aims.
 Nevertheless, the approach of the journal is also specific—to publish only the highest quality articles that examine the ways in which the Greco-Roman world was the world of the New Testament and early Judaism.
 The emphasis in the journal is thus on a range of possible approaches and bodies of material, including historical, linguistic, papyrological, epigraphical and synthetic studies of the kind that are often lacking in other journals.
 In fact, we encourage contributors to attempt to draw various areas of related knowledge together in their submissions.